KaylaMLe/PersonalProjects/ManimAnimations/README.md

 * Language: Python

 These animations cleanly disply the inner workings of math and how they relate to one another.
+Also included are utilities scripts for some shared animations.

 ## Installation